ldynia/git-workshop/readme.md

 $ ls
 readme.md
 ```
-What the hell append? are we missing a file along with the 18 minutes of Watergate?
+What the hell append?
+Are we missing a file along with the 18 minutes of Watergate?
 Didn't we create a file few seconds ago?
 Yes we did.
 Hold your forces and don't panic the file is still there.
 What happened is, we created a file (commit) on the develop branch and we switch the branches.
-Becaouse of that master branch is behind the develop branch, and because of that we cannot see the file on master branch.
-To much talking.
-Lets have a loop at it.
+Because of that master branch is behind the `develop` branch, and because of that we cannot see the file on `master` branch.
+Too much talking.
+Let's have a loop at it.

 ```shell
 $ git checkout develop